-Once he'd made the decision to transfer his pensions JF did not leave Mr S to deal with Options directly but rather remained involved in the arrangements which led to the opening of the SIPP and the investment in Store First.
-JF provided Options with his paperwork, and ensured Mr S had signed the indemnity.
+Once she'd made the decision to transfer her pensions JF did not leave Mrs S to deal with Options directly but rather remained involved in the arrangements which led to the opening of the SIPP and the investment in Store First.
+JF sent Mrs S's identification documents to Options in March 2012, forwarded her application on in April 2012, and then remained involved.

-It's clear from the emails JF sent Options about "pipeline cases" that it was also involved generally in sending letters of authority to consumers' existing pension providers and receiving transfer paperwork to send on to Options.
+It's clear from the emails JF sent Options about "pipeline cases" that it was involved in sending letters of authority to consumers' existing pension providers and receiving transfer paperwork to send on to Options.
 And when Options raised the issue of application forms lacking information, JF undertook to rectify that.

-JF was involved in arranging the transfer out of Mr S's existing pension to the SIPP, the setting up of the SIPP and in arranging the Store First investment.
+JF was involved in arranging the transfer out of Mrs S's existing pensions to the SIPP, the setting up of the SIPP and in arranging the Store First investment.
+JF presented Mrs S with documents to sign so that the transaction could take place.